1. Introduction

 To date, no country with a maritime sector and economy as large and multifaceted as Indonesia has attempted the substantial inclusion of ocean-based measures in its NDC.

-Our work seeks to support countries and the UNFCCC to raise the collective level of ambition and literacy on ocean-climate issues, alongside the recognition of the need and benefits of including the ocean in national climate mitigation strategies.
+Our work seeks to support countries and the United Nations Framework Convention on Climate Change (UNFCCC) in raising the collective level of ambition and literacy on ocean-climate issues.

 What we’re doing